Teyras/MT/text/chapters/120_checks.md

 the means.
 However, as shown by Figure \ref{dep-input-sd}, the range of standard deviations is rather large, reaching up to 11ms.
 Upon closer inspection, we found that this is due to a small number of outliers.
-We conclude that the input data has a neglible effect on the execution time, even though there is a handful of inputs for the `qsort`, `bsearch` and `gray2bin` exercise types on which the time measurements exhibit a notably higher standard deviation.
+We conclude that the input data has a negligible effect on the execution time, even though there is a handful of inputs for the `qsort`, `bsearch` and `gray2bin` exercise types on which the time measurements exhibit a notably higher standard deviation.